gojojo-blog/obsidian-imdb-importer/README.md

 - OMDb responses are cached for 30 days in `~/.omdb_cache`
 - Skipped entries will be logged if metadata is missing
 - You can re-run the script anytime without overwriting unchanged files
+- The script determines the progress field as follows:
+  - If --watchlist is passed → progress: "Backlog"
+  - If your rating exists and is >= 1 → progress: "Completed"
+  - Otherwise → defaults to Backlog
+- It does not overwrite the progress: field if it already exists in the markdown file.

 ## Tested With